-Any federal income tax payments that would have been due between April and July can also be deferred until July 15—without penalties and interest.
+Any federal income tax payments that would have been due between April and July, including estimated tax payments for 2020, were deferred until July 15—without penalties and interest.

-Normally, the filing extension gives you an extra six months from the April 15 due date—until Oct.
+Filing gives you an extra six months from the April 15 due date—until Oct.
 15. The Oct.
 15 date remains the deadline if you request an extension by July 15.
-And, just as you would with an extension in any year, if you estimate that you will owe money, you should pay that amount by July 15 to avoid any interest or penalties.

 How Will This Affect Small Business Owners?

 Many small business owners pay their business taxes through their personal tax returns (Form 1040 or 1040-SR).
-Those are normally due April 15 and now the deadline is July 15.
 Small businesses included in this tax relief measure are:

 What About Payroll Tax Report Deadlines?

 Under the CARES Act of 2020, employers may defer deposit and payment of the employer's share of Social Security taxes that would have been payable beginning on March 27, 2020, and ending December 31, 2020.
-IRS Form 941 is being revised to include these deferrals.
+IRS Form 941 (the Employer's Quarterly Tax Report) has been revised to include these deferrals.
 The employer share of Social Security taxes is 6.2% of Social Security wages for all employees for the quarter.
-See this article with FAQ's about the deferral for more information.
+See this article with FAQs about the deferral for more information.

 What About My State Tax Payments?